Hammerhead Crane

 Sydney’s Hammerhead Crane was constructed between 1944 and 1951 to service and maintain warships.

-Located at the Garden Island naval base, the giant cantilever crane was a part of the Sydney skyline for over 60 years.
-As it was a significant part of Sydney Harbour’s industrial past, archival recording was a condition of consent.
+Located at the Garden Island naval base, the giant cantilever crane had been part of the Sydney skyline for more than 60 years.

 Partners